Fuchsia is an open source project that is inclusive by design, from the architecture of the platform to the open source community that we’re building.

 Fuchsia is designed to support a wide range of hardware

-Fuchsia’s Driver Development Kit allows for a diverse hardware ecosystem
+Fuchsia Driver Framework allows for a diverse hardware ecosystem

 Fuchsia aims to have a binary-stable interface for drivers.
 In this approach, developers can write drivers once and these drivers will continue to work as Fuchsia evolves.
 There’s no need to modify or recompile drivers when there’s an update to Fuchsia.
 This allows for a large hardware ecosystem that is scalable and easier to maintain.